dialog-semiconductor/BLE_SDK6_examples/LPCCSE-33-external-processor-stm32/Readme.md

 ## Expected Result

-After about 5 seconds when the run button is pressed the DA14531 should start advertising itself as **CLv2**.
+After about 5 seconds when the run button is pressed the DA14531 should start advertising itself as **CLv2** (this is the standard advertising name for Codeless).
 Down below a screenshot can be seen from BLE scanner for Android after the boot was succesful.

 ![BLE_result](assets/result.png)

 ## Code settings

-There are settings within the code that can be changed if needed.
-The first one being which interface to use, either 1 wire UART or 2 wire UART can be chosen as a parameter of the boot functions.
+The booting process has two options 1 wire UART and 2 wire UART, in this example the booting process is done through 2 wire UART.
+This can be configured by either passing _TWO\_WIRE_ or _ONE\_WIRE_ to the booting function.

+Another important parameter of the boot function is the CRC parameter.
+The CRC is to check whether the code received by the DA14531 is correct.
+It is calculated with the _crc_calculate_ function and passed to the boot function.

 ![keil_one_wire_uart](assets/uart_config.png)

-The second one being, which version of Codeless to boot the DA14531 with.
-This settings can be found in the **codeless_config.h** file.
-At the moment the three versions of Codeless are **Standalones 1, Standalone 2 and Datapump**.
-More detailed info on each version of Codesless can be found [here](http://lpccs-docs.dialog-semiconductor.com/UM-140-DA145x-CodeLess/atcommands.html).The other settings in this file are the attempt amount to boot and the timeout time of uart communication.
-The boot attempts are the amount of tries the STM32 takes to boot codeless.
-The timeout time specifies the amount of time in milliseconds how long the STM32 waits for a response from the DA14531.
+Within the boot_config.h file two settings can be found.
+The BOOT_ATTEMPTS and TIMEOUT_TIME define these settings.
+The BOOT_ATTEMPTS dictates how many attempts should be taken to start the booting process.
+The TIMEOUT_TIME defines the amount of time the UART should wait before a byte as received, this is a blocking process.

 ![keil_boot_config](assets/boot.png)

+## Side Notes

 The project is setup using STM32CubeMX and the .ioc is provided with the project so changes can be made should they be necesarry for the user.
 The settings used in STM32CubeMX are as follows:

 ![CubeMX_pinout](assets/pinout.png)

+As an example the UART pins can be changed to pins **PD5** and **PD6** to use the first MikroBUS slot.
+Keep in mind that the UART handle changes in the code and that the correct one should be passed to the boot function.

 ## Known Limitations